Wireless Utility Controls Jammed GPS Near Airport

 Key Takeaways:

-• Mysterious GPS signal interruptions near Wilmington Airport, affecting pilots during critical flight phases, were traced to a utility company's wireless control system.
+• Mysterious GPS signal interruptions near Wilmington Airport (ILM), which were affecting pilots, have been traced by the FAA to a utility company's wireless control system.

-• The problematic control system's antenna will be redesigned, and the FCC and FAA will investigate similar systems near other airports for potential interference.
+• The utility control system's antenna has been identified as the main culprit requiring redesign, and the FCC and FAA are now investigating similar systems near other airports nationwide.

 See a mistake?
 Contact us.